General Information About Education in Malawi

 Most secondary schools have either very few or no textbooks.
 Kapanda Secondary School is lucky to have had textbooks provided by RIPPLE Africa

-A second double classroom being built at Kapanda Secondary School by RIPPLE Africa
+A second double classroom at Kapanda Secondary School built by RIPPLE Africa

 With the benefit of good buildings, textbooks, and conscientious teachers, Kapanda Secondary School is achieving good exam results